solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/Before the HOL - AI Led Business Process Automation.md

 ### Task 5: Run environment setup PowerShell script

-When executing the script below, it is important to let the scripts run to completion.
+When executing the script below, it is crucial to let the scripts run to completion.
 Some tasks may take longer than others to run.
 When a script completes execution, you will be returned to a command prompt.

 1. In the Cloud Shell, change the current directory to the **automation** folder of the cloned repository by executing the following: